bluesky-social/atproto/README.md

 In this prototype a user's root DID is a simple `did:key`.
 In the future, these will be more permanent identifiers such as `did:ion` or our currently unnamed consortium-provided DID proposed in the architecture docs.

 The DID network is outside of the scope of this prototype.
-However, a DID is the canoncial, unchanging identifier for a user. and is needed in ordcer to enable data/server interop.
+However, a DID is the canonical, unchanging identifier for a user. and is needed in order to enable data/server interop.
 Therefore we run a very simple DID network that only allows POSTs and GETs (with signature checks).
 The DID network is run _on_ the data server (`http://localhost:2583/did-network`), however every server that is running communicates with the _same_ data server when it comes to DID network requests.
 As DIDs are self-describing for resolution, we emulate this by hard coding how to discover a DID (ie "always go to _this particular address_ not your personal data server").

 You'll notice that we delegate a UCAN from the root key to the root key (which is a no-op), this is to mirror the process of receiving a fully delegated UCAN _from your actual root key_ to a _fully permissioned device key_.